 After the diagnostic data reaches Telemetry Publisher, it is stored temporarily in its data directory and periodically (once per minute) exported to Workload XM.

-The diagnostic data collected by Telemetry Publisher and sent to Workload XM includes the following:
+The diagnostic metrics collected by Telemetry Publisher and sent to Workload XM include the following:

 - MapReduce Jobs — Telemetry Publisher polls the YARN Job History Server for recently completed MapReduce jobs.
 For each of these jobs, Telemetry Publisher collects the configuration and jhist file, which is the job history file that contains job and task counters, from HDFS.
 Telemetry Publisher can be configured to collect MapReduce task logs from HDFS and send them to Workload XM.
 By default, this log collection is turned off.